Recognising mothers, advancing human rights – MMM at HRC61

 MMM’s full statement

-MMM’s engagement the 61st session of the Human Rights Council reaffirms that advancing the human rights of mothers is not a niche issue – it is central to building peace, promoting gender equality, and securing a sustainable future for all.
+MMM’s engagement to the 61th session of Human Rights Council reaffirms that advancing the human rights of mothers is not a niche issue – it is central to building peace, promoting gender equality, and securing a sustainable future for all.

 Most read articles